liang121900/cs56-utilities-cryptography/README.md

 M16 final remarks:

--The methods of encryption and decryption have not been changed.
+1. The methods of encryption and decryption have not been changed.

--Now, you can generate random keys.
+2. Now, you can generate random keys.

--A new GUI has been added, which have one big input text area and output text area, four seperate key input areas.
+3. A new GUI has been added, which have one big input text area and output text area, four seperate key input areas.

--Now, you can look at the javadoc on website.
+4. Now, you can look at the javadoc on website.

 -The keys and ciphered text will be saved to a file, default named output.txt.